inspiringsource/aws-solutions-architect/docs/Personal-notes/Compare-AWS-database.md

 <div><p align="center">First step to create an RDS Instance</p></div>
 </div>

 > Note that, Amazon Aurora and RDS are fully managed relational database services.
 RDS is a single-instance database, while Aurora is a multi-instance database.
+Aurora is one of database engines to choose from when creating an RDS instance.

 - Amazon Redshift is a fully managed, petabyte-scale data warehouse service.